Maureen Kenny: Early life and education

-Kenny was born on December 24, 1967, to parents Mary and Bernard Kenny.
+Kenny was born in New York City, New York on December 24, 1967, to parents Mary and Bernard Kenny.
 She attended Rutgers College for her bachelor's degree and Nova Southeastern University for her graduate degrees.
 Her thesis was titled Anxiety in physically and sexually abused children: maternal and self report.
 After graduating from Nova Southeastern University, Kenny married Charles B. Winick.